 How hard is a 6000m peak?

 6000m peaks in the Himalayas are often referred to as trekking peaks.
-They are usually only 200m above this height because anything closer to 7000m is much harder and less likely to be classed as trekking.
+They are usually only up to 500m above this height because anything closer to 7000m is much harder and less likely to be classed as trekking.

 Although trekking peaks they require respect and a good amount of mountain endurance even though the daily distance you cover is kept under 1000m ascent.
 This is due to altitude and how fast the body can acclimatise.
 Ascend too much in one day and you could become very ill with altitude sickness - HAPE (High Altitude Pulmonary Edema) or HACE (High Altitude Cerebral Edema)

-If it wasn’t for the altitude then trekking to this height would be achievable for most people however the majority of unsuccessful summits is due to acclimatising.
+If it wasn’t for the altitude then trekking to this height would be achievable for most people however the majority of unsuccessful summits is due to trying to acclimatise too quickly.